PV-Bhat/Meta-Labeler/README.md

 ## Using LW Chrome Extension with Meta-Labeler

-Follow instructions in README to download Meta-Labeler: https://github.com/PV-Bhat/Meta-Labeler
+Follow instructions in README to download the extension: https://github.com/PV-Bhat/LW-Chrome-Extension

 ### Workflow
 1. **Start with LW Chrome Extension**: Export conversations from Meta Business Suite into JSON format.